-The Friedrich Schiller University Jena (FSU) provides close partnership with the Institutes for
+The Friedrich Schiller University Jena provides close partnership with the Institutes for

 Michael Stifel Center Jena

-In the Earth System Research Partnership (ESRP) we work together with these three MPI's:
+Within the Earth System Research Partnership (ESRP) we work together with these three MPI's:

-With the nearby Max Planck Institute for Chemical Ecology and the nearby Max Planck Institute for the Science of Human History we cooperate in joint scientific projects and by exchanging resources, information, and technology.
+With the neighboring Max Planck Institute for Chemical Ecology and the nearby Max Planck Institute for the Science of Human History we cooperate in joint scientific projects and by exchanging resources, information, and technology.

-As part of the PhD curriculum of our International Max Planck Research School for global Biogeochemical Cycles (IMPRS-gBGC), our PhD researchers perform at least 3 months of training in an international institution abroad.
+As part of the PhD curriculum of our International Max Planck Research School for global Biogeochemical Cycles (IMPRS-gBGC), our PhD researchers perform at least 3 months of training abroad at an international institution.

-The Max Planck Institute for Biogeochemistry is member of the German Climate Consortium (DKK), a network of renowned German climate research institutions with the mandate to inform society, politicians and media on current results of climate research and to foster the dialogue between these representatives.
-The DKK has been founded in 2008 and is based in Berlin.
+The Max Planck Institute for Biogeochemistry is member of the German Climate Consortium, a network of renowned German climate research institutions with the mandate to inform society, politicians and the media about current results of climate research and to foster dialogue between these representatives.
+The DKK was founded in 2008 and is based in Berlin.

-Our Institute is as well partner of the Klimanavigator of the Climate Service Center Germany (CSC), a facility of the Helmholtz Center Geesthacht based in Hamburg.
+Our Institute is as partner of the of the Climate Service Center Germany, a facility of the Helmholtz Center Geesthacht based in Hamburg.
 The task of this web portal is to meet the increasing need of society for information and advice regarding climate related issues.